thelightdesigner/ScuffedWalls/Functions.md

 ## CustomData
-generic customdata that can be parsed as a parameter on most functions "" = put in quotes, ? = optional
+Noodle Extensions properties that can be used on most functions "" = put in quotes, ? = optional

 - AnimateDefinitePosition: \[x,y,z,t,"e"?]
 - DefineAnimateDefinitePosition:string
 - AnimatePosition: \[x,y,z,t,"e"?]